 2. Grow bed: The grow bed is where the plants are grown.
 It is filled with grow media like expanded clay or gravel, and water is circulated through the grow bed to provide nutrients to the plants.

-3. Water pump: water pump is essential for maintaining proper water circulation.
+3. Water pump: A water pump is essential for maintaining proper water circulation.
 It is responsible for transferring water from the fish tank to the grow bed and back.

-4. Water filter: water filter removes solid waste and debris from the water.
+4. Water filter: A water filter removes solid waste and debris from the water.
 An example filter in aquaponics system is a biofilter.

 5. Aeration system: An aeration system provides oxygen to fish and plants.
 It can be achieved by using air stones, diffusers, or pumps.